-New Constraints on $\Omega_M$ , $\Omega\Lambda$ , and w from an Independent Set of Eleven High-Redshift Supernovae Observed with HST
+New Constraints on $\Omega{\rm M}$ , $\Omega{\Lambda}$ , and w from an Independent Set of Eleven High-Redshift Supernovae Observed with HST

-SUBMISSION CANDIDATE 3
+SUBMISSION CANDIDATE 4

-R. A. Knop, G. Aldering, R. Amanullah, P. Astier, K. Barton, G. Blanc, M. S. Burns, A. Conley, S. E. Deustua, M. Doi, R. Ellis, S. Fabbro,

-G. Folatelli, A. S. Fruchter, G. Garavini, S. Garmond, R. Gibbons, G. Goldhaber,

-A. Goobar, D. E. Groom, D. Hardin, I. Hook, D. A. Howell, M. Irwin, A. G. Kim, B. C. Lee, C. Lidman, R. McMahon, J. Mendez, S. Nobili,

-P. E. Nugent, R. Pain, N. Panagia, C. R. Pennypacker, S. Perlmutter, R. Quimby,

-J. Raux, N. Regnault, P. Ruiz-Lapuente, G. Sainton, B. Schaefer, K. Schahmaneche, E. Smith, A. L. Spadafora, V. Stanishev, M. Sullivan,

-N. A. Walton, L. Wang, W. M. Wood-Vasey, and N. Yasuda

-(THE SUPERNOVA COSMOLOGY PROJECT)
+R. A. Knop, G. Aldering, R. Amanullah, P. Astier, K. Barton, G. Blanc, M. S. Burns, A. Conley, S. E. Deustua, M. Doi, R. Ellis, S. Fabbro, G. Folatelli, A. S. Fruchter, G. Garavini, S. Garmond, R. Gibbons, G. Goldhaber, A. Goobar, D. E. Groom, D. Hardin, I. Hook, D. A. Howell, M. Irwin, A. G. Kim, B. C. Lee, C. Lidman, R. McMahon, J. Mendez, S. Nobili, P. E. Nugent, R. Pain, N. Panagia, C. R. Pennypacker, S. Perlmutter, R. Quimby, J. Raux, N. Regnault, P. Ruiz-Lapuente, G. Sainton, B. Schaefer, K. Schahmaneche, E. Smith, A. L. Spadafora, V. Stanishev, M. Sullivan, N. A. Walton, L. Wang, W. M. Wood-Vasey, and N. Yasuda (THE SUPERNOVA COSMOLOGY PROJECT)

-ABSTRACT
+We report ABSTRACT

-This paper presents measurements of $\Omega{\rm M}$ , $\Omega{\Lambda}$ , and w from eleven supernovae at z = 0.36-0.86with high-quality lightcurves measured using WFPC2 on the HST.
+This paper presents measurements of $\Omega{\rm M}$ , $\Omega{\Lambda}$ , and w from eleven supernovae at z=0.36-0.86 with high-quality light curves measured using WFPC2 on the HST.
 This is an independent set of high-redshift supernovae that confirms previous supernova evidence for an accelerating Universe.
 The high-quality lightcurves available from photometry on WFPC2 mean that these eleven supernovae alone provide measurements of the cosmological parameters comparable in statistical weight to the previous results.
-Combined with earlier Supernova Cosmology Project data, the new supernovae yield a measurement of the mass density $\Omega{\rm M} = 0.22 \pm 0.06$ (statistical) $\pm 0.04$ (identified systematics), or equivalently, a cosmological constant of $\Omega{\Lambda} = 0.78 \pm 0.06$ (statistical) $\pm 0.04$ (identified systematics), under the assumptions of a flat universe and that the dark energy equation of state parameter has a constant value w = 1.
-When the supernova results are combined with independent flat-universe measurements of $\Omega{\rm M}$ from CMB and galaxy redshift distortion data, they provide a measurement of $w = 1.06^{+0.14}{-0.21}$ (statistical) $\pm 0.08$ (identified systematic), if w is assumed to be constant in time.
-In addition to high-precision lightcurve measurements, the new data offer greatly improved color measurements of the high-redshift supernovae, and hence host-galaxy extinction estimates; there is no trend of anomalous E(B-V)at higher redshifts.
-The precision of the measurements is such that it is possible to perform a host-galaxy extinction correction directly to individual supernovae without any assumptions or priors on the parent E(B-V) distribution, yielding cosmological results consistent with current and previous results, and still requiring dark energy with probability P > 0.99.
+Combined with earlier Supernova Cosmology Project data, the new supernovae yield a measurement of the mass density $\Omega{\rm M}=0.25^{+0.07}{-0.06}$ (statistical) $\pm 0.04$ (identified systematics), or equivalently, a cosmological constant of $\Omega{\Lambda} = 0.75^{+0.06}{-0.07}$ (statistical) $\pm 0.04$ (identified systematics), under the assumptions of a flat universe and that the dark energy equation of state parameter has a constant value w = 1.
+When the supernova results are combined with independent flat-universe measurements of $\Omega{\rm M}$ from CMB and galaxy redshift distortion data, they provide a measurement of $w = 1.02^{+0.13}{-0.17}$ (statistical) $\pm 0.09$ (identified systematic), if w is assumed to be constant in time.
+In addition to high-precision lightcurve measurements, the new data offer greatly improved color measurements of the high-redshift supernovae, and hence host-galaxy extinction estimates.
+These extinction measurements show no trend of anomalous E(B-V) at higher redshifts.
+The precision of the measurements is such that it is possible to perform a host-galaxy extinction correction directly for individual supernovae without any assumptions or priors on the parent E(B-V) distribution, yielding cosmological results consistent with current and previous results, and still requiring dark energy with probability P > 0.99.